The seminary began construction in May 2017. Work was completed in April 2020.

 Union Presbyterian Seminary partnered with a developer to build apartments on a portion of its Westwood Tract property.
-Under a plan approved by the school’s board of trustees, 15-acres of the 34-acre property will be used to replace student housing that is inadequate and outdated, attract new students, generate rental income and reduce the draw on our endowment.
-Up to 301 apartment units will be built, while leaving 19 acres untouched as open space.
+Under a plan approved by the school’s board of trustees, 15-acres of the 34-acre property were used to replace student housing that is inadequate and outdated, attract new students, generate rental income and reduce the draw on our endowment.
+301 apartment units were built, while leaving 19 acres untouched as open space.
 We can’t promise this land will never be developed, but we have no immediate plans to do so.

 Though some of the 301 apartments constructed on the eastern portion of the Westwood Tract will be needed to house seminary students, the majority of the units will be available for lease to the public.
 By leasing units to the public, the seminary will create the income needed to then subsidize rent rates for its own students to make living in the new apartments affordable for them.

 Need and Benefits

 As prospective students evaluate their seminary options, and when they visit with us here in Richmond, our facilities, particularly our housing facilities, need to register as equally strong and as positively as our faculty, student body, curriculum, supervised ministry opportunities, and placement rates after graduation.
 Our sister Presbyterian Church (U.S.A.) seminaries have built new family student apartment complexes over the last several years.
 Advance Apartments, our newest student housing, was built nearly 50 years ago.
-The new apartments will feature both surface parking and garage parking.
+The new apartments feature both surface parking and garage parking.
 A clubhouse with fitness center and a swimming pool also is a part of the project.